Mudit-Thakur/Mudit-Thakur/README.md

 ## About

-Data Analyst with hands-on experience building end-to-end analytics pipelines using Python, SQL, and Power BI.
-I translate raw data into decisions stakeholders can act on — through dashboards, segmentation models, and automated reporting pipelines.
+Data Analyst with a finance background spanning mutual fund advisory (Rs.
+5 Cr AUM, 53 HNI clients) and equity research (20 financial models across Auto, FMCG, and Hospitality sectors).
+Builds end-to-end analytics pipelines using Python, SQL, and Power BI — translating complex data into decisions stakeholders act on.

-Background in financial services with practical exposure to portfolio reporting and equity research.

 ---